THE LODE PROJECT

 How do I “Deliver” my silver to the vault?

 You can “Deliver” your own silver to the vault by clicking on the “Deliver” button at the top of your dashboard.
 From there, provide a list of the various brands and weights of your metal, if different, to be delivered.
 Enter each different brand and weight separately and click on “Add to list”.
 After completing all of your entries, check to make sure your total weight is correct before clicking the “Commit” button at the bottom left of the page.
 Our vaulting partner, SWP Cayman, will then email you instructions on how to package and ship your metal.
-SWP will also provide you with prepaid shipping labels, which also includes insurance costs for your shipment.
+The cost of shipping and the associated insurance will be the responsibility of the individual as of January 16 2019.

 How long does it take for my silver order to be delivered to the vault?